jeroennoten/Laravel-AdminLTE/README.md

 You can report issues or ask questions in the [issues section](https://github.com/jeroennoten/Laravel-AdminLTE/issues).
 Please, start your issue with `[BUG]` and your question with `[QUESTION]` in the subject.

-If you have a question, it is recommended to search and check the closed issues first.
+If you have a question, it is recommended to make a search over the closed issues first.

-To submit a Pull Request, please fork this repository, create a new branch and commit your new/updated code in there.
-Then open a Pull Request from your new branch.
+To submit a Pull Request, fork this repository and create a new branch to commit your new changes there.
+Finally, open a Pull Request from your new branch.
 Refer to the [contribution guidelines](https://github.com/jeroennoten/Laravel-AdminLTE/blob/master/.github/CONTRIBUTING.md) for detailed instructions.
 When submitting a Pull Request take the next notes into consideration:

-- Check that the Pull Request don't introduce a high downgrade on the code quality.
+- Verify that the Pull Request don't introduce a high downgrade on the code quality.
-- If the Pull Request introduce new features, consider adding the related documentation of this feature on the Wiki documentation.
+- If the Pull Request introduces a new feature, consider adding a proposal of the documentation for the Wiki.
-- Keep the package focused, don't add special support to other packages or to very particular situations.
+- Keep the package focused, don't add special support to other packages or to solve very particular situations.
 These changes will make the package more hard to maintain.